Sagittarius: Expansion, Truth, and Higher Meaning

 Square Pisces: Respect the Unknowable

-Sagittarius forms a 90° square to Pisces, creating another aspect of tension that calls for resolution.
-The Pisces archetype embodies the All-ness of the Universe— divine love, god-consciousness, and the Source energy from which we all originated and will eventually return to.
-Essentially, Pisces represents the very essence that all of the Sagitarian religions, spiritual practices, and belief systems are trying to capture.
+Sagittarius is also squared by Pisces, symbolizing another aspect of tension that needs to be resolved.
+The Pisces archetype embodies the wholeness and mystery of the Universe— the divine love, god-consciousness, and Source energy from which we all come and will return to.
+Pisces represents the very essence that all of the religions, spiritual practices, and belief systems in Sagittarius are trying to capture.

-The great irony lies in the idea that any single interpretation of this All-ness could be the “correct” one.
-To believe in a loving god, and then go to war with anyone who sees it differently, is a tragic distortion.
-Pisces teaches Sagittarius to release their arrogance— some things are simply unknowable, unexplainable, and the mystery needs to be respected.
+The great irony lies in the idea that any single interpretation of God or divine love could be the “correct” one.
+To believe in a loving god, and then go to war with anyone who sees it differently, is a tragic distortion, but it’s something that can happen in Sagittarius.
+Pisces teaches Sagittarius to release their intellectual and moral arrogance— some things are simply unknowable, unexplainable, and the mystery needs to be respected.

-Pisces’ deep connection to the ethereal reminds Sagittarius that there is always something greater beyond human comprehension— our understanding is inherently limited.
+Pisces’ deep connection to the ethereal realms reminds Sagittarius that there’s always something greater beyond human comprehension— our understanding is inherently limited.
 This can help humble Sagittarius.
-It’s a reminder that the Universe can’t be summarized or taught in a lecture— it’s an ocean of infinite mystery to swim in, to experience, and surrender to.
+It’s a reminder that the Universe can’t be summarized in a book or taught in a lecture— it’s an ocean of infinite mystery to experience and surrender to.

-This square resolves when Sagittarius can release what they think they know and makes space for their deeper intuition to rise.
+This square resolves when Sagittarius can let go of what they think they know and makes space for their deeper intuition to rise.
 Many things are unknowable, but through the intuition, there are some things that we can know.
-This is the kind of knowledge that the Pisces/ Sagittarius square desires.
+This is the kind of knowledge that the Pisces/ Sagittarius square desires to foster.

 Reflections to Consider

-After years of moving around and exploring new places, I’ve come to accept that this is just who I am.
-I don’t want to be the drifter, but if that’s part of my design, then I’ll make the most of it, and embrace the Gemini polarity to help me integrate my experiences and connect with wherever I find myself to be.
+My moon and Pluto and in the 9th house, which gives me a strong Sagittarian influence.
+And I have to say, I’ve always felt the call of the open road.
+For years I’ve been compelled to travel, finding myself in many distant places, and yet never fully grounding down in one place.
+After years of this lifestyle, I started to accept that this is just who I am.
+I don’t want to be the drifter, but if that’s part of my design, then I’ll make the most of it— and embrace the Gemini polarity to help me integrate and connect with my surroundings, wherever I find myself to be.

 If you have strong Sagittarius/ 9th house energy, here are some reflections for you to consider.